 STEP 6: Determine composition of cohorts, academies or pathways.

-- Purpose of each cohort/academy/pathway should be specifically defined.
+- Parameters of each cohort/academy/pathway should be specifically defined.

 - Freshman academies ease the transition to high school.